 TNC scientists are enlisting the community’s help in studying the impacts of climate change on local plants.

 The timing of when plants flower and fruit is critical to the survival of many animals, from bees and hummingbirds to grizzly bears.
 With the onset of climate change, we’ve seen that timing begin to shift and that could have a ripple effect throughout the food chain.

 In the Footsteps of a Visionary

 In the 70s and 80s, scientist Frank Craighead carefully documented when plants in parts of the Greater Yellowstone Ecosystem leafed out, bloomed and bore fruit.
-A few years ago, TNC Scientist Corinna Riginos discovered these handwritten notes in the basement of Craighead’s old cabin.
+A few years ago, TNC Scientist Dr. Corinna Riginos recovered his handwritten notes in the basement of Craighead’s old cabin.

-You Can Help
+You Can Help!

 You can be part of the solution by joining our Wildflower Watch citizen science program each spring and summer.
 After a short training, you’ll help us collect data along a couple of popular hiking trails near Jackson.
-This is a great way to personally help our local plants and wildlife adapt to the impacts of climate change
+This is a great way to, personally, help our local plants and wildlife adapt to the impacts of climate change.